bandatarunkumar/bandatarunkumar/README.md

 I am proficient in #softwaredevelopment, #dsa, #linux, #cplusplus, #systemdesign, #distributedsystems and #blockchaintechnology and much more.
 C, C++, Python, System Design, Data Structures and Algorithms are parts of my expertise.

-Currently I am working with <b>VMware</b> in Blockchain technology as a individual contributer.
-I work on design and development of backend systems of VMWare Blockchain distrubuted system.
-VMWare Blockchain works on Byzantine Fault Tolerant protocol.
-Prior to VMware, I was a part of McAfee where I was contributing in McAfee Web Security project.
+Currently I am working with <b>Intel</b> in Blockchain technology as a individual contributer.
+I work on design and development of backend systems of Intel Blockchain distrubuted system.
+Intel Blockchain works on Byzantine Fault Tolerant protocol.
+Prior to Intel, I was a part of VMWare, where I was contributing in VMWare Blockchain project.
 </p>

 </p>